 UK’s Camelot has had more than one disastrous story of lottery winners being denied a prize.
 The second one we’ll share with you today involves an Essex grandfather aged 75.
 Tom Gray bought a Lucky Streak scratch card in December 2013.
 Going through the motions, he uncovered two matching symbols – a sign that he had won 80,000 pounds.

 Needless to say, Tom was excited and he tried to cash out the winning amount immediately.
 He was in store for a nasty surprise – Camelot representatives told him that the winning pair was the result of a printing error rather than an actual winning ticket.

 Images of the ticket were printed online and they show two matching dice, each carrying a four.
 The ticket instructions suggest that such a match produces a prize of 80,000 pounds.
-Camelot announced that one of the printer heads used for the purpose of printing the scratch tickets had been found out to be faulty.
+Camelot announced that one of the printer heads used for the purpose of printing the scratch tickets had been found to be faulty.
 Of almost 16 million printed scratch cards, the lottery had received two complaints about such errors.

 Tom said that he was disappointed.
 He didn’t really need the 80,000 pounds, but he was planning to spend the money on his grandchildren.
-According to Tom, the honorable thing would have been to provide a compensation for the mistake rather than make people feel cheated.
+According to Tom, the honorable thing would have been to provide compensation for the mistake rather than make people feel cheated.